-Revenue stream Franchise agreement profit share Includes Margin, commission, and fee income its obligation to arrange for the services to be provided to the customer by the supplier monthly and paid within 10 monthly and paid within 10 business days after the end of each month.
+Revenue stream Franchise agreement pi share Includes rofit Margin, commission, and fee income Performance obligation When the company satisfies its obligation to arrange for the services to be provided to the customer by the supplier (Bendigo Bank as franchisor). monthly and paid within 10 business days after the end of ( g each month.